databricks-industry-solutions/many-model-forecasting/README.md

 -  ```use_case_name``` will be used to suffix the model name when registered to Unity Catalog.
 -  ```accelerator``` tells MMF to use GPU instead of CPU.

-To modify the model hyperparameters or reset the range of the hyperparameter optimization, directly change the values in [mmf_sa/models/models_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/models/models_conf.yaml) or overwrite these values in [mmf_sa/base_forecasting_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/base_forecasting_conf.yaml).
+To modify the model hyperparameters or reset the range of the hyperparameter search, change the values in [mmf_sa/models/models_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/models/models_conf.yaml) or overwrite these values in [mmf_sa/forecasting_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/forecasting_conf.yaml).

 MMF is fully integrated with MLflow and so once the training kicks off, the experiments will be visible in the MLflow Tracking UI with the corresponding metrics and parameters.
 Once the training is complete the models will be logged to MLFlow and registered to Unity Catalog.

+We encourage you to reading through [examples/global_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/global_daily.py) notebook to better understand how global models can be applied to your time series using MMF.
 Other example notebooks for monthly forecasting and forecasting with exogenous regressors can be found in [examples/global_monthly.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/global_monthly.py) and [examples/global_external_regressors_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/global_external_regressors_daily.py) respectively.

 ### Foundation Models

-Foundation time series models are large transformer based models pretrained on millions or billions of time series.
+Foundation time series models are transformer based models pretrained on millions or billions of time series.
 These models can produce analysis (i.e. forecasting, anomaly detection, classfication) on an unforeseen time series without training or tuning.
 We support open source models from multiple sources: [chronos](https://github.com/amazon-science/chronos-forecasting), [moirai](https://blog.salesforceairesearch.com/moirai/), and [moment](https://github.com/moment-timeseries-foundation-model/moment).
 Covariates (i.e. exogenous regressors) and fine-tuning are currently not yet supported.
-This is a rapidly changing field, and we are working on updating the supported models and features as the field evolves.
+This is a rapidly changing field, and we are working on updating the supported models and new features as the field evolves.

-To get started, attach the [examples/foundation_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/foundation_daily.py) notebook to a cluster running [DBR 14.3 ML](https://docs.databricks.com/en/release-notes/runtime/index.html) or later runtime.
+To get started, attach the [examples/foundation_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/foundation_daily.py) notebook to a cluster running [DBR 14.3 LTS for ML](https://docs.databricks.com/en/release-notes/runtime/index.html) or later versions.
 We recommend using a single-node cluster with multiple GPU instances such as [g4dn.12xlarge [T4]](https://aws.amazon.com/ec2/instance-types/g4/) on AWS or [Standard_NC64as_T4_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series) on Azure.
 Multi-node setup is currently not supported.

 You can choose the models you want to evaluate and forecast by specifying them in a list: